bahmutov/cypress-workflows/README.md

 })
 ```

-See the example in [bahmutov/cy-report-example](https://github.com/bahmutov/cy-report-example).
+See the example in [bahmutov/cy-report-example](https://github.com/bahmutov/cy-report-example) and read the blog post [The Battle of Cypress Mochawesome Reporters](https://glebbahmutov.com/blog/the-awesome-battle/).

 ![Merge reports job](./images/ci1.png)